Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 The telecom sector in Burkina Faso continues to be stymied by slow regulatory procedures and insufficient mobile spectrum, compounded by the poor condition of fixed-line networks which has held back the development of fixed-line internet services and rendered such services among the most expensive globally.
-The fixed-line incumbent Onatel is now 61%-owned by Maroc Telecom.
-It operates the country’s fixed-line network as well as one of the three mobile networks, Telmob.
+Although all three mobile network operators have universal service licenses, only Onatel, majority-owned by Maroc Telecom, also operates a fixed-line network.

 Mobile telephony has experienced strong growth since competition was introduced in 2000.
 There has been some fluidity in ownership, with Zain having been acquired by Bharti Airtel before being sold on to Orange Group in 2016.
-Although market penetration remains below the African average, is continues to grow steadily.
+Market penetration remains below the African average but continues to grow steadily.

 Onatel’s FasoNet is the country’s leading internet service provider, offering DSL and EV-DO services.
 Internet penetration is extremely low, exacerbated by the high cost of connectivity despite price cuts introduced since 2011 in the wake of improved international bandwidth via fibre links through adjacent countries.
 These links provide access to the region’s international submarine cables.
 Although about 50 ISPs have been licensed, only three compete with FasoNet, and collectively these have fewer than 1,000 subscribers.

 As a result of poor fixed-line infrastructure the mobile operators have become significant players in the internet sector, accounting for most connections.